Advocates urge Canadian intervention in U.S. case of detained Cameroonian refugee

 Kenneth fled Cameroon as a member of the persecuted English-speaking minority.
 Following his participation in peaceful political protests that were violently attacked by government forces, he was sought by authorities, arrested and beaten in jail.
 His family home was attacked and his sister raped by military forces.

 After escaping, he learned that he was the subject of a warrant issued by the Cameroon ministry of justice.
 He faces charges of secession, insurrection and hostility against the fatherland (all for taking part in peaceful protests).
-Under Cameroonian law, secession is punishable by imprisonment for life, or by death when there is a state of emergency; insurrection is punishable by imprisonment for 10 to 20 years; and hostility against the Fatherland is punishable by death.
+Under Cameroonian law, secession is punishable by imprisonment for life, or by death when there is a state of emergency; insurrection is punishable by imprisonment for 10 to 20 years; and hostility against the fatherland is punishable by death.

 Affidavits from a family lawyer, village chief and family members subsequent to Kenneth's escaping Cameroon attest to the fact that he is still wanted by authorities, and that the family itself has faced continued repression as a result, including beatings, the arrest and indefinite detention of a brother, the burning down of the family home, and the resultant need for remaining family members to live in hiding in the bush.